Technical analysis

 .SYNOPSIS

-Diagnoses why a Microsoft Entra user can't see / register a passkey.
+Diagnoses why a Microsoft Entra user can't see or register a passkey.

 .PARAMETER UserPrincipalName